 Ketogenic diets help in weight loss by reducing your appetite and food cravings.
 Leptin is the hormone released from fat cells and is responsible for your feeling of satiety.
 When on a ketogenic diet your body releases more leptin and you acquire a feeling of satiety faster and retain it longer after your meals.
 Ketogenic diet also reduces your cravings for sugar containing foods.

 Ketogenic diets have been shown to decrease lipogenesis (fat synthesis).
 It also increases burning of fat in your body even when you are at rest and while performing your routine daily activities encouraging weight loss.
 Ketogenic diets have been found to be very effective in burning your abdominal fat which is usually very difficult to burn with conventional weight loss plans.
+Custom keto diet plan can be followed to get quick weight loss.

 Benefits of entering into Nutritional Ketosis